TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 28/Matthew 28.6.md

 ---

-He is not here; for he is risen, even as he said.
-Come, see the place where the Lord lay.
+He is not here, for he has risen, just like he said.
+Come, see the place where the Lord was lying.